abdulrahim2002/nle1/task1/readme.md

 ### Description

-### Task 1

-is about obtaining structured data from unstructured data.
+the task is about obtaining structured data from unstructured data.
 We are provided with `ingridient` and `quantity`.
 We need to normalize all quantities in standard units (i.e. liters, grams, pieces)